 Technically, Matt Dyson was recruited by Bo Schembechler’s staff.
 However, when Matt arrived in Ann Arbor he was going to play for Coach Gary Moeller.
 It didn’t matter to Dyson, he probably would have loved to play for Bo, but Mo was okay too!
 Matt Dyson did not see action in 1990 and burned his red-shirt during that first year.

 it appears that Matt Dyson was a fast learner.
 He started two games at outside linebacker as a red-shirt Freshman in 1991.
 He logged enough playing-time to earn his first varsity letter on a team that finished with an overall record of 10 wins and 2 losses.
-More importantly, Michigan won their fourth consecutive Big Ten title in 1991 with a record of 8-0-0.
+More importantly, Michigan won their fourth consecutive Big Ten Championship in 1991 with a record of 8-0-0.

 Michigan continued to play well in 1992 and so did Matt Dyson.
 Matt started ten games at outside linebacker and made a ton of tackles.
 He was becoming a force in the middle for the Wolverines.
 Dyson’s strong play earned him first team All-Conference honors in 1992.
 His strong play helped Michigan go undefeated in 1992 with a record of 9-0-3.
 Again, the Wolverines were Big Ten champs for the fifth consecutive year.
 Oh, by the way,